dpi26/update/README.md

 for modifying data
-this is for the updation of the desktop. hello. this is completed for updating the data
+this is for the updation of the desktop. hello. this is completed for updating the data of